 In the case of part-time Intensive English faculty, fringe benefits will accrue as for other part time faculty as described in the basic Agreement with the AFT Seattle.

+H.11 Seniority.
+For all such purposes as relevant, seniority of Intensive English faculty members shall be calculated in this specific program.
+Intensive English faculty shall not be placed on any a District-wide Core faculty seniority list.